maxwellabgit/Databasics-Endpoints/README.md

     fieldnames = [fields[i][3].replace(' ','_') for i in range(len(fields))]
     df_today = pd.DataFrame(result, columns = fieldnames)

 An example of some operations we could do.
-My favorite Python package, numpy is super useful for efficient manipulation of pandas dataframes.
+Numpy is super useful for efficient manipulation of Pandas dataframes.

     df_today['col2'] = np.where(df_today['col2'] == df_today['col1'], None, df_today['col2'])